FelixHartramf/sudoku-solver/README.md

 # Sudoku Solver

 ## What it does
 It solves Sudokus (fast?).
-All sudokus I use for testing a solved in less than 500µs on my machine.
+All sudokus I use for testing are solved in less than 500µs on my machine.

 ## Features